 Don’t be afraid to oversize your hardware for a more modern and industrial look.
 These are the two most important style trends in kitchens right now.
-Remember you will be touching this hardware every single day, and it is important to try it out in your hand.
+Remember, you will be touching this hardware every single day.
+Therefore, it is important to try it out in your hand.
 Hold it up to the cabinet and see if it makes sense with the size of doors and drawers.

 Here’s what we’ve selected for each kitchen:

 We’ve chosen Rejuvenation Hardware’s Bevel Edge Bin Pulls for our drawers, as well as their Mission D Drawer Pulls with Backplate for the outer cabinets.
 We decided to mix another style onto the island with the Square Bin Pull on the drawers, all in Brushed Nickel.
 Mixing hardware styles gives the kitchen more of a “found look.”

 2) Rustic: Artisan